msichterman/mobile-app-statistics-analyzer/README.md

-# Mobile App Statistics App  - Final Project
+# Mobile App Statistics Analyzer  - Final Project
 ***Disclaimer: This repository is public to showcase skills developed from this assignment.
 I am in no way reponsible for any academic integrity issues should any code be re-used or copied from any part of this assignment.**

 ## Motivation